Ramanuja-Milan23/Ramanuja-Milan23/README.md

 ### Propeller Car Race [Applied: 6, Max: 5]

 Since only one is extra, I shall extend the withdrawal deadline till 19/09/2023 11:59PM
+> If no one withdraws, then selection will be based on first come first serve basis

     Rishikesh Kasireddy
     Mohd Shozab